top of page

 Churches of France

 Whether or not your are religious, it is easy to appreciate the churches of France.
-One of the greatest countries in the world for its abundance of grand cathedrals.
+This is one of the greatest countries in the world for its abundance of grand cathedrals.

-being able to envision how builders from the middle ages could even build these edifices is amazing.
+Being able to envision how builders from the middle ages could begin to build these edifices is amazing.
 Appreciating the art work that went into the structure, the stained glass and the interior artwork that is often displayed is akin to visiting the nation's museums.
 Additionally, the history behind the churches, and the towns and cities they represent gives a new window on centuries of French culture.
 In most cities you visit, the towns central church is not to be missed.
-And, in many cities, there are many churches and cathedrals on a must see list.
+And, in many cities, there are more than one church or cathedral on a must see list.
+Additionally, there is such a variety from Romanesque to Gothic to Baroque architecture.
+From the 4th century to the present day.

 Notre Dame of Paris